cimrobins/SDG_Homework_3/results/evaluation_report.md

 1. **Data quality matters more than quantity**: I initially focused on generating a large dataset, but later found that having fewer, more carefully crafted examples with realistic patterns led to better performance.

-2. **Trade-offs are inevitable**: No model will achieve perfect accuracy because many building decisions involve genuine sustainability trade-offs where different experts might reasonably disagree.
+2. **Trade-offs are inevitable**: No model will achieve perfect accuracy because many building decisions involve genuine sustainability trade-offs where reasonable people might disagree.

 3. **Context matters tremendously**: Regional differences in building practices, climate considerations, and local regulations mean that a truly effective model would need to be regionally calibrated.

 4. **Balanced metrics are essential**: Looking at accuracy alone was misleading - examining the confusion matrix and SDG coverage provided much more insight into model performance.

-5. **Human evaluation complements metrics**: The qualitative feedback from domain experts revealed aspects of model performance that quantitative metrics missed entirely.
+5. **Qualitative review is necessary**: Looking at specific examples and analyzing the outputs qualitatively revealed issues that weren't captured by the metrics alone.

 ## Next Steps